What is Workers’ Compensation Law?

 How are Cases Approved or Denied?

 After an employer has received notice of an injury, he or she must notify the company’s workers’ compensation insurance carrier so that a First Report of Injury can be filed with the state.
 After conducting an investigation, the insurer will either accept or deny the claim.
 If the claim is accepted, the worker will receive compensation for all injury-related medical expenses, a portion of his or her lost wages, and in some cases, payment for permanent disability.

 Claims can be denied for a variety of reasons.
 Claims that are filed with inadequate or inaccurate information will surely be denied.
-Another common cause for a denial is when the employer disputes the worker’s assertion that the injury or illness is truly work-related.
-Workers who have been initially denied benefits are advised to seek the counsel of a qualified workers’ compensation lawyer for help in filing an appeal.
+Another common cause for a denial is when the employer disputes the employee’s assertion that the injury or illness is truly work-related.
+Employees who have been initially denied benefits are advised to seek the counsel of a qualified workers’ compensation lawyer for help in filing an appeal.

 Formal hearings can be lengthy and complex.
-Both sides must prevent evidence and testify under oath before a judge, whose final decision is binding.
+Both sides must present evidence and testify under oath before a judge, whose final decision is binding.
 Workers who wish to appeal the decision must bring their case to the New Jersey Appellate Division of the Superior Court.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks LLP Recover Benefits for Injured Workers
+South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Recover Benefits for Injured Workers

 Reach out to the South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks, LLP if you have been injured at work.
 We can review cases with both workers and their families no matter the circumstances.
 Call us today at 856-761-3773 or contact us online for a free consultation.
 Located in Cherry Hill, New Jersey, we serve injured workers throughout South Jersey, including Camden, Cinnaminson, Delran, Maple Shade, and Pennsauken.